Jocelyn Blore

 The American Board of Forensic Anthropology (ABFA)—the leading certification body in this forensic science subfield requires applicants to have a doctoral degree, three detailed case reports, and a passing score on the ABFA examination.
 The forensic anthropologist certification is valid for three years with the submission of annual dues.

 Through its Certified Fire Investigator Board, the International Association of Arson Investigators (IAAI) provides the certified fire investigator (IAAI-CFI) credential.
-To qualify, candidates must earn at least 150 points in the application review process, considering education, letters of recommendation, training, and experience.
+To qualify, candidates must earn at least 150 points in the application review process, which considers education, letters of recommendation, training, and experience.

 Additionally, they must have at least a 70 percent score on an examination.
 Please visit the How to Become a Fire (Arson) Investigator page for more information.